 This course is an introductory study of DC and AC electrical circuits.
 Course content includes the basic ideas of electrical charge, current, voltage, resistance, energy, and power.
 Capacitance, inductance, and the transient behavior of RC and RL circuits are also studied.
 For AC, the concepts of frequency, period, phase, and magnitude of sine waves are developed.
-The electrical circuit parameters are studied as phasors and complex numbers, and expressed in polar and rectangular form.
+The electrical circuit parameters are studied as phasors and complex numbers and expressed in polar and rectangular form.
 Major AC topics studied include reactance, impedance, power, and resonance.
-Electric circuit theory includes Ohm's Law; Kirchhoff's laws; Thevenin's theorem; and maximum power transfer.
-Laboratory exercises develop the use of basic measurement equipment and techniques while verifying the concepts studied in lectures; 3 hours of lecture, 3 hours of laboratory per week.
-Prerequisite: Concurrent enrollment in MAT 1420 [Course fee: \$300]
+Electric circuit theory includes Ohm's law; Kirchhoff's laws; series and parallel circuits; and electrical sources.
+Also introduced are voltage and current dividers and Thevenin's Theorem.
+Laboratory exercises develop the use of basic measurement equipment, such as the ammeter, voltmeter, and oscilloscope, while verifying the concepts studied in lectures; 3 hours of laboratory per week.
+Corequisite: ELT 1015; MAT 1311 [Course fee: \$300]